pycontribs/ruyaml/_doc/api.rst

 be done according to the [YAML 1.1 specification](http://yaml.org/spec/1.1/#id932806).

-# Dumping a multi-documents YAML stream
+## Dumping a multi-document YAML stream

 The \"normal\" `dump_all` expected as first element a list of documents, or something else the internals of the method can iterate over.
 To read